jaroslav-kubicek/blog/blog/2022-11-09-tilt-impressions.md

 ![Relay watch](/blog/tilt-impressions/disable-resource.png)

 There's one last thing we're missing a lot and that's the ability to execute commands in the pods directly from UI.
 Tilt shows pod ids conveniently but having such a possibility would mean that we no longer need to leave Web UI and switch back to the terminal to use `kubectl exec` command.
+This is on the contrary feature solved well in DevSpace.

 These are some nitpicks that would deserve further improvements but running both backend services and local processes like Relay compiler above or unit tests in a single unified UI is a great step.